haxi0/Bupie/README.md

 > P.S.
 Only was tested on MacOS!
 I don't know how it will work on Linux, but you can test it and say if it works.

 # Instructions
+1. Install the latest Bupie.zip from "Releases".
-1. Run `BupieInstallerMacOS` by doing `bash BupieInstallerMacOS`.
+2. Run `BupieInstallerMacOS` by doing `bash BupieInstallerMacOS`.
-2. Then run Bupie to confrim that it works. :D
+3. Then run Bupie to confrim that it works. :D